petoncle/mousemaster/README.md

 11. **Mode timeout:** A timeout can be set on a mode to switch to another mode after some idle time.
 This can be used for automatically disabling mousemaster after a while.

-12. **Grids:** mousemaster incorporates a warpd-like grid feature.
+12. **Grids:** mousemaster incorporates a grid-based navigation system.
 A grid can cover the active screen or the active window.

 13. **Hints:** mousemaster incorporates a hint-based navigation system similar